Democratic peace theory: Historical periods

 Economic historians Joel Mokyr and Hans-Joachim Voth argue that democratic states may have been more vulnerable to conquest because the rulers in those states were too heavily constrained.
 Absolutist rulers in other states could, however, operate more freely.

+Adamson et al (2025) finds evidence against democratic peace theory in the ancient world, with evidence instead indicating more intense conflicts between two polities when both were democratic in ancient Greece (Athens-Syracuse) and the Mediterranean (Roman Republic-Carthage) and that ancient democracies were also more belligerent in general.
+They argue this suggests that democracy's relationship with peace is contingent rather than inherent.
+Eric Robinson makes a similar proposition, arguing that Greek democracies fought each other even outside of the Athens-Syracuse rivalry (such as in Greek Sicily) and thus democratic peace in the modern day may be due to contextual or structural differences between ancient and modern democracies.

 Covert operations and proxy wars

 Critics of the democratic peace theory have pointed to covert operations and military interventions between democracies, and argued that these interventions indicate that democracies do not necessarily trust and respect each other.
 Alexander B. Downes and Lary Lauren Lilley argue that covert operations conducted by democratic states has different implications depending on which version of democratic peace theory one adheres to.
 They argue that covert operations are inconsistent with variants of democratic peace theory that emphasize norms and checks-and-balances, but that covert operations may be more consistent with versions of democratic peace theory that rely on selectorate theory's notion of large versus small winning coalitions.

 A 2015 study by Michael Poznansky reconciles findings that democracies engage in covert interventions against one another by arguing that democracies do so when they expect another state's democratic character to break down or decay.

 A 2022 study found that democracies rarely wage proxy wars against fellow democracies: "strong democratic institutions prevent elected leaders from engaging in proxy war against sister regimes, and embargo violations tend to occur when democratic institutions are weak."